Is ramen soup? Or is it something else? Here’s what the experts say

-- Kansui (alkaline water containing either or both sodium carbonate and potassium carbonate)
+- Kansui (alkaline water containing either sodium carbonate and/or potassium carbonate)

 Very rarely, if ever, will the noodles be varied.
 Even the shape of the noodles remains the same in many cases.
 If the broth or the soup is the only thing that changes, one might argue that ramen is principally noodles with varied broths.

-It might be noteworthy here to mention that in several Asian cuisines, the broth is seen as a delivery mechanism for the flavor to the noodles, while not being seen as a soup in itself.
-The noodles are what retains the taste of the dish and the broth is just what it derives it from.
+It might be noteworthy here to mention that in several Asian cuisines, the broth is seen as a delivery mechanism for the flavor of the noodles, while not being seen as a soup in itself.
+The noodles are what retain the taste of the dish and the broth is just what it derives it from.

 However, there are several advocates for calling ramen soup over noodles.
 All for good reason: